metaware-eth/SimpleContractWithTests/README.md

 # Basic Sample Hardhat Project

-This project demonstrates a basic Hardhat use case of a simple soliditiy contract with basic matarithmetic functions along with a corresponding test script
+This project demonstrates a basic Hardhat use case of a simple soliditiy contract with basic arithmetic functions along with a corresponding test script

 Notworthy files